Dorgky/aws-maven/README.md

 aws s3api put-bucket-policy --bucket $BUCKET --policy "$POLICY"
 ```

-## Release Notes
+## Release Notes(TODO)
-* `6.0.0`
+* `7.0.0`
-    - Updated to the latest versions of aws-sdk and maven-wagon.
+    - Updated to the 2.x versions of aws-sdk and maven-wagon.
-    - Changed order of aws credential resolution strategy.
-    - Added support of all regions defined in aws-sdk.

 ## License

-Copyright 2018-Present Platform Team.
+Copyright 2019-Present Kuraun Developers.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.